MACHINE LEARNING / IDS / NSL-KDD

 • Accuracy: ~99.5% (Based on Test Set)

-• False Positive Rate: Optimized via ROC analysis.
+• False Positive Rate: Optimised via ROC analysis.

 • Preprocessing: Robust handling of categorical network flags using OneHotEncoder.